Benoît Duteurtre: The first novels and the early '90s

 Duteurtre's first novel, Sommeil Perdu, is about a depressed young man leaving his hometown to live in Paris.
 It was published in 1985, when Duteurtre was a journalist writing for several French newspapers.
-In 1987, he published his second novel, Les Vaches (completed and renamed À propos des vaches in 2000), which presents the life of a boy growing between his school year in Le Havre and his holidays in the French mountains.
+In 1987, he published his second novel, Les Vaches (completed and renamed À propos des vaches in 2000), which presents the life of a boy growing up between his school year in Le Havre and his holidays in the French mountains.
 The magazine L'infini also published some of his short stories.

-In 1991, Benoît Duteurtre became music advisor for the Lyon Biennal of French music, and started to host a radio show about music.
+In 1991, Benoît Duteurtre became a music advisor for the Lyon Biennal of French music, and started to host a radio show about music.

 L'amoureux malgré lui (1989) started a social study followed by Tout doit disparaître (1992).
 In this novel Duteurtre relates some personal experiences from his activities as a journalist and music critic.
 He sent this novel to Guy Debord, who returned a friendly letter with these words "Il vous a suffi de voir le même siècle et sa sorte d'art, vous l'avez ressenti justement" (you only needed to see the same century and its kind of art, you felt it precisely).
-Tout doit disparaître also revealed some Duteurtre's questions about contemporary music, especially wondering about what happened to French classical music in the late 20th century and why European contemporary music is unable to attract a large audience.
+Tout doit disparaître also revealed some of Duteurtre's questions about contemporary music, especially wondering about what happened to French classical music in the late 20th century and why European contemporary music is unable to attract a large audience.
 These ideas would later be thoroughly developed in his essay Requiem pour une avant-garde.

 Duteurtre discovered New York in 1990 and was charmed.
-This experience improved his understanding of the behavior of France towards the USA.
+This experience improved his understanding of the behaviour of France towards the USA.
 In 1993, he helped to revive the French musical collection Solfège (DuSeuil).

 Requiem pour une avant-garde

 Requiem pour une avant-garde, an essay published in 1995 analyzing and criticizing the institutionalization of contemporary music in France, triggered fierce criticism from some French newspapers.
 A journalist for the well-known French newspaper Le Monde published an article comparing Duteurtre to Robert Faurisson, a revisionist.
 Duteurtre sued the newspaper and won.
 Le Monde was forced to publish Duteurtre's answer.
 Supports came from several French newspapers and magazines (Le Point, Le Monde de la musique, Diapason) and from the International Herald Tribune newspaper.

-Though the criticism of the work and the influence of Pierre Boulez as a composer is one of the main component of this essay, Duteurtre also put forward the problem of France's current nostalgia for its artistic leadership during the Belle Epoque in the late 19th-early 20th century.
-This idea will reappear later in some of these novels.
+Though the criticism of the work and the influence of Pierre Boulez as a composer is one of the main components of this essay, Duteurtre also put forward the problem of France's current nostalgia for its artistic leadership during the Belle Epoque in the late 19th-early 20th century.
+This idea would reappear later in some of his novels.